-And whenever the laws will change (which changes frequently), you’ll need to pay again to these lawyers, to update your legal pages.
+And whenever the laws will change (which changes frequently), you’ll need to again hire a lawyer, & pay him again to update your legal pages.

-But, the best thing that I love about this Legal Bundle is that, the Payment is only One-Time, meaning you don’t have to give a single dime ever again for updating the templates.
+But, the best thing that I love about these Legal Templates (or Legal Bundle) is that the Payment is only One-Time, meaning you don’t have to give a single dime ever again for updating the templates.

-If you’re a blogger, freelancer or an online entrepreneur, then you must check out this Legal Bundle and protect your hard-earned money from Hefty Lawsuits.
+If you’re a blogger, freelancer, or online entrepreneur, then you must check out this Legal Bundle and protect your hard-earned money from Hefty Lawsuits.

-Moreover, if your blog has scaled heights and you’ve an entire team working on your blog, you must check out the
+Moreover, if your blog has scaled heights and you’ve got an entire team working on your blog, you must check out the:

 Secondary, But Other Important Legal Pages For Blog